 2012 saw the release of three movies – For the Love of Money, the true story of an Israeli immigrant searching for his piece of the American dream; Edge of Salvation, a documentary-style movie following the downward spiral of a family on the verge of losing everything; and Lipnicki's first project as executive producer, Broken Roads.
 Lipnicki also took on a leading role in the award winning indie short Born Yesterday alongside Heather Morris.

 And it doesn't stop there.

-This year you can catch Lipnicki on stage in acclaimed writer John Pollono's Lost Girls at L.A.'s Rogue Machine Theatre; or on screen in Tag, a dark indie film about a group of teenagers living in a homeless shelter, starring Christopher Mintz-Plasse; and Bering Sea Beast, due for release in September.
-Lipnicki also recently finished shooting for a cameo in 2014 movie Bad Asses with Danny Trejo and Danny Glover.
+Last year Lipnicki returned to the stage in acclaimed writer John Pollono's Lost Girls at L.A.'s Rogue Machine Theatre; as well as shooting Tag, a dark indie film about a group of teenagers living in a homeless shelter; Beast of the Bering Sea, a Syfy channel exclusive; and Bad Ass 2: Bad Asses with Danny Trejo and Danny Glover, released in 2014.